Borel asymptotic dimension and hyperfinite equivalence relations: Hyperfinite equivalence relations

 Fix $j \in J$ and let $t(j) = i$ be any element of $d_n+1$ such that $V_i^{n,j}$ divides $B_{\rho_k}(x; r_k)$.
 By definition of $V_i^{n,j}$, there is some $V \in V^{n-1,i}$ with a class of $\walkeq[\rho_{n-1}]{V}{2 r_{n-1}}$ dividing $B_{\rho_k}(x; r_k)$.
 This is only possible if $V$ divides $B_{\rho_k}(x; r_k)$ as the latter set has $\rho_{n-1}$-diameter at most $2 r_{n-1}$.
 Thus $i \in I$.
 Additionally, $\bar{V}_i^{n,j}$ must divide $B_{\rho_n}(x; 2 r_n)$, and with $i$ and $x$ fixed there is at most one such value of $j \in d_{n+1} + 2$ with this property.
 Thus $t$ is an injection from $J$ to $I$. \end{proof}

-\begin{cor} Suppose that $G$ is the union of groups satisfying the assumption of Theorem \ref{thm:normal_asdim}.
+\begin{cor} Suppose that $G$ is the increasing union of groups satisfying the assumption of Theorem \ref{thm:normal_asdim}.
 Then for every free Borel action $G \acts X$ on a standard Borel space $X$, the orbit equivalence relation $E_G^X$ is hyperfinite. \end{cor}

-The above corollary applies to all locally polycyclic groups, the Baumslag--Solitar group $BS(1, 2)$, the lamplighter group $\Z_2 \wr \Z$, and many groups not having finite standard asymptotic dimension, such as $(\bigoplus_{n \in \N} \Z) \rtimes S_\infty$ where $S_\infty$ is the group of finitely supported permutations of $\N$.
-Moreover, the restriction to free actions can be removed in the case of polycyclic groups by \cite[Cor.
-8.2]{SS} and in the case of local polynomial volume-growth by Corollary \ref{cor:polygrow_asdim}.
-We thus obtain a positive solution to Weiss' question in the case of polycyclic groups and groups of local polynomial volume-growth.
+The above corollary applies to all groups that locally have finite Pr{\"u}fer rank and are locally virtually solvable, all locally polycyclic groups, the Baumslag--Solitar group $BS(1, 2)$, the lamplighter group $\Z_2 \wr \Z$, and many groups not having finite standard asymptotic dimension, such as $(\bigoplus_{n \in \N} \Z) \rtimes S_\infty$ where $S_\infty$ is the group of finitely supported permutations of $\N$.

+In \cite[Cor.
+8.2]{SS} it was proven that if all free Borel actions of polycyclic groups generate hyperfinite Borel equivalence relations, then the same is true for all (not necessarily free) Borel actions of polycyclic groups.
+This result allows us to remove the restriction to free actions in the case of polycyclic groups.
+Similarly, Corollary \ref{cor:polygrow_asdim} allows us to remove this restriction in the case of groups having local polynomial volume-growth.
+We thus obtain a positive solution to Weiss' question in the case of these two classes of groups.

 \begin{cor} Let $G$ be either a polycyclic group or a countable group of local polynomial volume-growth.
 If $X$ is a standard Borel space and $G \acts X$ is any Borel action, then the orbit equivalence relation $E_G^X$ is hyperfinite. \end{cor}